erg69-drexel/CS283/4-ShellP2/questions.md

 - What happens when a process receives SIGSTOP?
 Can it be caught or ignored like SIGINT?
 Why or why not?

     > **Answer**:  SIGSTOP is not able to be ignored by the receiving process and puts the process in a stopped process state.
+This is due to the SIGSTOP being enforced by the kernel.